Helper Methods

 Format helpers are several useful utilities for manipulating the format of text

 to achieve a goal.
-The four format helpers are escape_html
+The four format helpers are escape_html,

-function are for taking an HTML string
+The escape_html and js_escape_html function are for taking an HTML string

-and escaping certain characters. escape_html
+and escaping certain characters. escape_html will escape ampersands,

 brackets and quotes to their HTML/XML entities.
 This is useful to sanitize user

-content before displaying this on a template. js_escape_html
+content before displaying this on a template. js_escape_html is used for

 passing JavaScript information from a JavaScript template to a JavaScript